Minard-NG/Tic-Tac/README.md

 }
 ```

-For the game logic, I implemented a pretty naive brute-force algorithm, were I fetch all the game buttons and continuously check if a winning position has been attained, whenever a player makes a valid click.
+For the game logic, I implemented a pretty naive brute-force algorithm, where I fetch all the game buttons and continuously check if a winning position has been attained, whenever a player makes a valid click.
 This algorithm helps check for win and lose cases but for a deuce case, things get a little different.
 I check for a condition where no player has won the game and all the space on the 3 x 3 grid is filled.
 The commentary in the header is also updated dynamically as the game is played.

 #### Code snippet for win case: